 - Fabrication and controls engineering will begin on your custom steam distillation system.
 Our state-of-the-art fabrication plant allows for remote system fabrication that does not interfere with any on-site civil modifications take place at your facility.
 Our open door policy means you are welcome to come to EPIC to see your distillation module take shape at any point during the process.

 - Testing, shipping and installation.
-Your completed steam distillation column will be fully tested before shipment, and arrives on-site ready for process hookups.
-Installation typically takes less than a week for modular distillation systems, and on-site commissioning will begin immediately.
+Your completed distillation column will be fully tested before shipment, and will arrive on-site ready for process hookups.
+Installation typically takes less than a week for modular distillation systems and on-site commissioning will begin immediately.